denis-osipov/hydra/README.md

 But step-by-step interface may not be the most convenient in some cases.
 For example, you want to fix typo in inputted values or want to change isotopes and/or organisms lists or activity concentrations to try different variants.
 In such cases HYDRERICA allows you to go through "change settings -> get result" cycle faster.
 (The latest version of ERICA can use spatial and temporal series of data, which can be used to try variants.)

-Also if all you need is some dose rates and you don't want to involve any stakeholders or make decisions, HYDRERICA will give you result faster.
+Also, if all you need is some dose rates and you don't want to involve any stakeholders or make decisions, HYDRERICA will give you result faster.

 ## When not to use HYDRERICA